EXCLUSIVE-Major buyers of Russian oil struggle with bank guarantees -sources

 The sources did not name which banks refused to issue LCs.

+Some traders spoke of the Iranian syndrome, when major western institutions exercised restraint and caution before sanctions have been even imposed for the fear of transactions potentially breaching future regulations.

+"We look at all deals case by case.
+But no hard stop," a senior executive at a major European bank said, indicating a slowdown for Russian oil and commodity deals.

-Almost all top Western banks are active in commodities and issue LCs.
+Most top Western banks are active in financing commodities and issue LCs.

+It was unclear to what extent the lack of letters of credit could disrupt Russian exports, with some traders saying it would take at least several days for companies and banks to figure out the new legal environment.

+Meanwhile, shipping rates to load at Russian ports and discharge in northern Europe have tripled in one day to World Scale 300, or about $2.3 million per ship, from World Scale 100, as many ship owners now refuse to call at Russian ports.

 ((Dmitri.Zhdannikov@thomsonreuters.com;))